 Socialization can be easy to forget about or put off, but it is incredibly important for seniors to socialize often.
 Seniors who experience loneliness or isolation are far more likely to develop anxiety, depression, and various physical ailments.

 Building some socialization into senior routines can keep these feelings at bay.
-Joining social clubs, attending exercise classes, getting a coffee with a friend, or even calling a family member is incredibly important for overall wellness.
+Joining social clubs, attending exercise classes, getting coffee with a friend, or even calling a family member is incredibly important for overall wellness.

 Create a Healthy Routine with Buckner Retirement Services